 Our reporting currency is the U.S. dollar.
 The majority of our operating expenses are incurred in Canadian dollars as our operations are located in Vancouver, British Columbia, Canada.
 In addition, presently all of our revenues are earned from the operation of our sole installed Internet access network located in Vancouver, British Columbia, Canada in Canadian dollars.
 Accordingly, our financial results and operating condition will be affected by currency fluctuations in the Canadian dollar in comparison to the U.S. dollars.
-An increase in the United States dollar in comparison to the Canadian dollar will have the effect of decreasing the U.S. dollar amount of our revenues while decrease in the United States dollar in comparison to the Canadian dollar will have the effect of increasing the U.S. dollar amount of our revenues while increasing the U.S. dollar amount of our operating expenses.
-Our net profits will be decreased or our net losses will be increased if either: (i) the decrease in our revenues attributable to currency fluctuations exceeds the decrease in costs attributable to currency fluctuations; or (ii) the increase in our revenues attributable to currency fluctuations does not exceed the increase in costs attributable to currency fluctuations.
+An increase in the United States dollar in comparison to the Canadian dollar will have the effect of decreasing the U.S. dollar amount of our revenues while decreasing the U.S. dollar amount of our operating expenses.
+Similarly, a decrease in the United States dollar in comparison to the effect of increasing the U.S. dollar amount of our revenues while increasing the U.S. dollar amount of our operating expenses.
+Similarly, a decrease in the United States dollar amount of our operating expenses.
+Our net profits will be decreased or our net losses will be increased if either: (i) the decrease in our revenues attributable to currency fluctuations does not exceed the increase in costs attributable to currency fluctuations.